ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 ##### Version 6.3/2021

-Date published: January 2021<br />
+Date published: February 2023 <br />
-Date implemented: January 2021<br />
+Date implemented: February 2023<br />
-Date for review: December 2021
+Date for review: February 2024

 *ACRRM acknowledges Australian Aboriginal People and Torres Strait Islander People as the first inhabitants of the nation.
 We respect the traditional owners of lands across Australia in which our members and staff work and live and pay respect to their elders past present and future.*